 The newly created Group container will automatically be selected and displayed in the main part of the window.
 Click on the blue name field near the top to rename the Group to "Setup 1":

 To create the first OB, open the Group by clicking on the + icon next to it and then click on the blue OB button of the Group.

-This creates the OB inside the Concatenation and it will be automatically selected and displayed in the main part of the window.
+This creates the OB inside the Group container and it will be automatically selected and displayed in the main part of the window.

 By default, the newly selected OB is displayed in the "Obs.
-Description" tab.
-You could enter the target information in the "Target" tab near the top of the window, but for FLAMES the target information will be automatically updated from the FPOSS setup file once you attach it to the Acqusition template.
+Description" tab of the p2 tab bar (see above).
+You could enter the target information in the "Target" tab of the p2 tab bar near the top of the window, but for FLAMES the target information will be automatically updated from the FPOSS setup file once you attach it to the Acqusition template.
 You should not manually change the information in the Target tab, once it has been read from the FPOSS setup.